Will Acrylic Paint Wash Out Easily?

 Fabric and Apparel

-- Stains on clothing: Dried acrylic paint is notoriously hard to get out of fabric.
-If you get it on your clothes, you will more than likely need a stain remover or some kind of acetone-based product at the least, neither of which will really work.
-You can try pre-treating the stain with a remover prior to washing the garment in warm water, but the best action is precautionary always wear protective clothing when working with acrylic paint.
+• Stains on clothing: Dried acrylic paint is challenging to remove from the fabric.
+If you get it on your clothes, you will likely need a stain remover or some acetone-based product, at the least, neither of which will work.
+Before washing the garment in warm water, you can try pre-treating the stain with a remover, but the best action is precautionary.
+Always wear protective clothing when working with acrylic paint.

-- Fabric Paints: There are specialised acrylic paints that can be used on fabrics.
+• Fabric Paints: Specialised acrylic paints can be used on fabrics.
 Most of these paints have some added chemicals which make them more flexible or washable after drying.
-However, even these are permanent and cannot be washed off completely.
+However, even these are permanent and cannot be washed off thoroughly.

-- Initial Cleaning: If you have acrylic paint on your skin, wash it off with soap and water as soon as possible.
-Once it dries, you will most likely need to use some sort of harsher soap or perhaps an exfoliating scrub.
+• Initial Cleaning: If you have acrylic paint on your skin, wash it off with soap and water as soon as possible.
+Once it dries, you will likely need to use some harsher soap or an exfoliating scrub.

-- Heavy Paint: In the event that there is heavy, very dry paint, you can make use of baby oil or even an alcohol-based hand sanitizer to help break down the paint for easy removal.
+• Heavy Paint: If there is very dry paint, you can use baby oil or an alcohol-based hand sanitiser to help break down the paint for easy removal.

 Surfaces (Wood, Canvas, Metal, etc.)